Geometric inflexibility and 3-manifolds that fiber over the circle: Curves on surfaces and limits of surface groups

 \bold{Hyperbolic surfaces.} We begin by reviewing some standard facts about hyperbolic surfaces.
 A proof of the following Lemma of Bers can be found in \cite{Buser:book:spectra}. \begin{lemma} Given a closed surface $S$ of genus $g$ there exist positive $L_g$ and $L'_g$ such that for any hyperbolic structure $X$ on $S$ the following holds. \begin{enumerate} \item For all points $p$ in $X$ there is an essential simple closed curve of length at most $L_g$ that contains $p$. \item Any simple closed curve on $X$ of length at most $L_g$ can be extended to pants decomposition of total length at most $L'_g$. \end{enumerate} \end{lemma}

-We also recall the Margulis lemma for hyperbolic surfaces.
-If $X$ is a hyperbolic surface the {\em $\epsilon$-thin part}, denoted $X^{\leq \epsilon}$, is the set of points in $X$ whose injectivity radius is at most $ \epsilon$. \begin{lemma}[Margulis] There exists $\varepsilon_2 >0$ such that if $\epsilon \leq \varepsilon_2$ then every component of $X^{<\epsilon}$ is either the $R$-neighborhood of a simple closed geodesic, $R>0$, or a horosphere modulo a parabolic $\zed$-action. \end{lemma}

-The {\em $\epsilon$-thick part} $X^{\ge \epsilon}$ comprises the subest of $X$ where the injectivity radius is at least $\epsilon$.
-For surfaces, the thick-part satisfies a bounded diameter condition as an application of Gauss-Bonnet. \begin{lemma} Each component of $X^{\ge \epsilon}$ has diameter bounded by a constant $D$ depending only on $\epsilon$ and $S$. \end{lemma}
+We will employ the thick-thin decomposition for hyperbolic surfaces as well as hyperbolic 3-manifolds from Lemma~\ref{Margulis}.
+For surfaces, the thick-part satisfies a bounded diameter condition as an application of Gauss-Bonnet. \begin{lemma} Each component of $X^{\ge \epsilon}$ has diameter bounded by a constant $D$ depending only on $\epsilon$ and $S$. \end{lemma} A surface $X$ is {\em $\epsilon$-thick} if $X^{\ge \epsilon} = X$.

 \bold{The complex of curves.} Given a closed surface $S$ of negative euler characteristic, let $\calS$ denote the collection of isotopy classes of simple closed curves on $S$.
 The {\em complex of curves} $\calC(S)$, is a simplicial complex of dimension $3g -2$ whose vertices correspond to elements of $\calS$, and whose $k$-simplices span collections of $k+1$ vertices whose corresponding elements of $\calS$ can be realized disjointly on $S$.
 Giving each simplex the standard metric, we obtain a distance function